 Save that for when you're an intermediate or master, and at that point I can say "Yes, it's worth it."
 Those tiny improvements in playability and maintenance can be the tie breaker between you and the hurdle of learning your next set of chops.

+That's what makes a guitar expensive.
 Hit us back if you want to talk more about it.
 Thanks for reaching out,